15 Fascinating Facts About Dictionaries That Will Make You Want to Pick One Up

 This is one of the quirkier tales about the creation of the dictionary!
 William Chester Minor was a Civil War veteran suffering from serious paranoid schizophrenia after experiencing the horrors of war.
 Specifically, he was having repeated nightmares that there was an intruder in his room.
 One night in 1872, Minor shot at what he was sure was an intruder—it turned out to be an innocent passerby, and Minor had killed him.
 Minor confessed to the murder, explained what made him do it, and was committed to the Broadmoor Insane Asylum.

 While imprisoned at the asylum, Minor started contributing to the Oxford English Dictionary’s “mail-in volunteer system,” sending in words to the dictionary’s editor, James Murray.
 Murray found that Minor (whom he did not know was in an asylum!) was one of the most prolific and by far one of the most valuable contributors.
 The two men would eventually meet almost 20 years after the start of their correspondence.
+I wonder what those early contributors would’ve thought of the funniest words added to the dictionary this decade!

 Lots of new words are added every year